How Can Organizational Network Analysis Help You With Remote Work Management?

 For example, in a case when a task needs to be completed fast, employees can use these informal networks to cut through formal reporting procedures and meet urgent deadlines.

 Even though senior managers believe they are aware of these informal networks and how they operate, this is not the case.
 They may be aware of the social links of a handful of people who work alongside them.
 However, their presumptions about how employees outside of their immediate circle are connected are usually inaccurate.

 Not understanding the informal networks in your company can pose a threat to the company.
-For example, if employees are opposed to a specific change in the company, they might use the informal networks to easily sabotage the company's plans.
+For example, if employees are opposed to a specific change in the company, they might use informal networks to easily sabotage the company’s plans.

 Luckily, there’s a way for managers to analyze the informal networks in the company using a field of study like ONA.
 Using ONA, managers can detect these networks and leverage them to solve organizational problems.

 Understanding these networks can help managers learn who the most influential people in the company are and how alliances work.
-They could work with the informal organizations to manage possible issues such as high employee turnover, low engagement, and poor performance.
+They could work with informal organizations to manage possible issues such as high employee turnover, low engagement, and poor performance.